emilwallner/Corewar/README.md

 ![Alt text](http://g.recordit.co/pyyAggYcWm.gif "Optional title")

-Let’s ignore the bottom part and focus on the high level game dynamics, which are:
+Let’s focus on the high level game dynamics:

 - The game board, the memory of our virtual computer.
 It’s represented in a 64 X 64 grid of bytes.
 - The players, small programs represented in different colors.
 The white parts are empty memory.
 - Cursors, the moving parts with inverted color.
 They read from the game board.

+The cursors have a couple of features.
+They can jump in the game board, store and write values, and clone themselves.
+The cursors belong to no-one, they just read from the game board.

+When the game starts, all players have one cursor at the beginning of their program.
+The game advances as the cursors read the commands stored in their programs.

 ![Alt text](http://g.recordit.co/Y9r9E78FVY.gif "Optional title")
 ---